sakshikhalse-cloud/Executive-KPI-Business-Health-Dashboard/04_Screenshots/README.md

+# Dashboard Screenshots

-Dashboard screenshots for executive KPI dashboard
+Screenshots of the executive KPI dashboard for documentation and portfolio preview.